adesgautam/neural_networks_py/README.md

 # neural_networks_py
-Implementation of neural network in pure python
+Implementation of neural networks in pure python